 This podcast offers a candid and humorous exploration of the lives of PHP developers, capturing the challenges and triumphs of running a small business in the tech industry.
 Episodes often revolve around a mix of personal anecdotes, technical discussions, and insights into the coding world, touching on current trends, best practices, and community dynamics.
 The hosts engage listeners with lighthearted banter while addressing substantial topics such as API integration, software development, and community contributions.
 The blend of humor and information surrounding PHP and tech culture makes it appealing for developers and tech enthusiasts alike, providing not just entertainment but also valuable takeaways for listeners looking to stay infor... more

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of podcast stats for PHPUgly.
 We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
-See how many people listen to PHPUgly and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+See how many people listen to PHPUgly and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for PHPUgly from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for PHPUgly from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.